MicrosoftDocs/cognitive-toolkit-docs/articles/CNTK-Library-Native-Eval-Interface.md

 ***
 `void CNTK::Function::Evaluate(const std::unordered_map<Variable, ValuePtr>& arguments, std::unordered_map<Variable, ValuePtr>& outputs, const DeviceDescriptor& computeDevice = DeviceDescriptor::UseDefaultDevice())`

-This method starts evaluation of the `this` Function representing the model with specificed parameters.
+This method starts evaluation of the `this` Function representing the model with specified parameters.
 The `arguments` contains values of all input variables required for evaluation, and the `outputs` store the values of output variables.
 The storage of output values can either be pre-allocated by the caller, or by the system if the ValuePtr mapping is passed as null by the caller.
 The `computeDevice` specifies the device to run evaluation.

 ***
 ## The following methods are helper functions to manipulate the Function to be evaluated.